tdebock/Cocos2d-x-MotionStreak-Batchnode/README.md

 Notes:
 - All children of MotionStreakBatchNode must derive from a BatchableMotionStreak class.
-- The BatchableMotionStreak class has some asserts for validation on the BatchableMotionStreak child type constraint.
+- The MotionStreakBatchNode class has some asserts for validation on the BatchableMotionStreak child type constraint.
 - If you have MotionStreaks with different textures, add them to different BatchableMotionStreak instances.
 - All children need to share the same texture with the MotionStreakBatchNode.
 - The batchnode does not take openGL vertex limits into account.
 If you exceed the vertex buffer limit, simply create an additional batch and keep the max vertex count within limits.